codingMustache/codingMustache/README.md

 ## Joke of the Day

-What happens to a frog's car when it breaks down?
-It gets toad.
+Why does it take longer to get from 1st to 2nd base, than it does to get from 2nd to 3rd base?
+Because there’s a Shortstop in between!

 ## Daily Trivia

-What is the number of keys on a standard Windows Keyboard?
+How fast is USB 3.1 Gen 2 theoretically?
- 1. 94
+ 1. 8 Gb/s
- 2. 104
+ 2. 10 Gb/s
- 3. 64
+ 3. 5 Gb/s
- 4. 76
+ 4. 1 Gb/s

 <details>
   <summary>Answer</summary>
-  104
+  10 Gb/s
 </details>